vs-slavchev/sharpshooter/README.md

 Simple to configure and hack at.

-*What this is not: complex, with thousands of commits, hard to get into, promising support for special encodings or alphabets, supporting extra features like bulk rename.*
+*What this is not: complex, with many features, with thousands of commits, hard to get into, promising support for special encodings or alphabets, supporting extra features like bulk rename.*

 # Features
 - [x] configurable hotkeys